College of Medicine

 About

-Dr. Cari McIlduff obtained a bachelor’s degree in psychology in Canada, with the support of the Terry Fox Humanitarian Award, and has worked in early childhood intervention in a rural School Division in Canada.
-She completed her PhD in Australia exploring best practice methods and cultural safety in working with Indigenous Peoples.
+I obtained a bachelor’s degree in psychology in Canada, with the support of the Terry Fox Humanitarian Award, and have worked in early childhood intervention in a rural School Division in Canada.
+I completed my PhD in Australia exploring best practice methods and cultural safety in working with Indigenous Peoples.

-Cari has authored a parenting module for families who have or are experiencing trauma and/or toxic stress within the Positive Parenting Program.
-She co-developed, evaluated and authored the Model of Engaging Communities Collaboratively with Indigenous communities across five countries; a model of culturally safe methodology for community capacity building and social change that was piloted across 42 communities in the Kimberley region of north Western Australia.
-She is dedicated to working with Indigenous communities globally to support, promote and hold space for self-determination, community-led social change and research agendas for what is required in each unique Indigenous community.
+I have authored a parenting module for families who have or are experiencing trauma and/or toxic stress within the Positive Parenting Program.
+I also had the opportunity to co-develop, evaluate and author the Model of Engaging Communities Collaboratively with Indigenous communities across five countries; a model of culturally safe methodology for community capacity building and social change that was piloted across 42 communities in the Kimberley region of Western Australia.
+I am dedicated to working with Indigenous communities globally to support, promote and hold space for self-determination, Indigenous voices, community-led social change, education and research agendas for what is required in each unique Indigenous community.

 Teaching